george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 Overview of Object-Oriented Programming (OOP) concepts in JavaScript.

 ### Object-Oriented Programming (OOP)
 OOP is a programming paradigm that uses objects and classes to organize code.
 In JavaScript, objects are at the core of OOP.

 ### Objects
-Objects are instances of classes or constructors and encapsulate data and behavior They consist of properties (data) and methods (functions).
+Objects are instances of classes or constructors and encapsulate data and behavior.
+They consist of properties (data) and methods (functions).

 ```javascript
 // Creating an Object